 4. The emergency voice call establishment is completed with a voice path only.

 5. If the UE has sent the MSD in step 2 and did not receive acknowledgement for the initial MSD included in the SIP INVITE, or the UE did not send the MSD in step 2 the UE shall attempt to transfer the MSD to the PSAP via the eCall Inband Modem, as defined in TS 26.267 [42].

+NOTE X: Receipt of the MSD using audio media stream encoded as described in 3GPP TS 26.267 [42] is optional for a PSAP that supports eCall over IMS according to CEN EN 17184:2024 [xx].